How to make the most of your Twitter profile

-If you're using Twitter to network for your career or business, it's important to ensure your own social profile stands out and appeals to your target audience.
+If you're using Twitter to network for your business, it's essential to ensure your social profile stands out and appeals to your target audience.

 That doesn't just mean taking a closer look at what your bio and avatar say about you.
-It's also about social media optimisation, i.e. taking steps to make sure you're easily found by potential clients, associates or helpful contacts via the micro-blogging site.
+It's also about social media optimisation, i.e. taking steps to make sure you're easy to find by potential clients, associates or helpful contacts via the micro-blogging site.

-There are of course lots of examples of where people go completely wrong and examples of where people get it right.
-I'll try to mix things up a little and offer you the following 'dos and don'ts' on how to make the most of your own Twitter profile...
+There are, of course, lots of examples of where people go wrong and of where people get it right.
+I'll try to mix things up a little and offer you the following 'dos and don'ts' on how to make the most of your own Twitter profile.

 Do include a bio